Vital Farms (VITL)

 Looking at the trend in its profitability, Vital Farms’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-This quarter, Vital Farms generated an operating profit margin of 13.4%, down 2.9 percentage points year on year.
-Since Vital Farms’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.
+In Q3, Vital Farms generated an operating margin profit margin of 10.8%, up 4.4 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.

 8. Earnings Per Share

-In Q1, Vital Farms reported EPS at $0.37, down from $0.43 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Vital Farms’s full-year EPS of $1.12 to grow 22.1%.
+In Q3, Vital Farms reported EPS of $0.36, up from $0.16 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Vital Farms’s full-year EPS of $1.32 to grow 16.3%.

 9. Cash Is King

-Taking a step back, we can see that Vital Farms’s margin dropped by 9.1 percentage points over the last year.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Vital Farms’s margin dropped by 11.9 percentage points over the last year.
+If the trend continues, it could signal it’s in the middle of a big investment cycle.

-Vital Farms’s free cash flow clocked in at $2.15 million in Q1, equivalent to a 1.3% margin.
-The company’s cash profitability regressed as it was 14 percentage points lower than in the same quarter last year, which isn’t ideal considering its longer-term trend.
+Vital Farms burned through $10.61 million of cash in Q3, equivalent to a negative 5.3% margin.
+The company’s cash flow turned negative after being positive in the same quarter last year, which isn’t ideal considering its longer-term trend.

 10. Return on Invested Capital (ROIC)